Back to School Sale! Up to 33% off CIPD Courses

 HR Business Partner (HRBP): The Strategic Partner

 An HR Business Partner operates at a more strategic level.
-Rather than focusing on HR administration, they work closely with senior leadership to align HR strategies with business goals.
+Rather than focusing primarily on HR administration, they work closely with senior leadership to align HR strategies with business goals.

 Key Responsibilities of an HR Business Partner: